dippy2214/FNAF-Bros-Brawl/README.md

 ### 🏃‍♂️ And So We're Off
 I was given ownership of the camera system for the game - which had to dynamically resize to fit all players on the screen, work for 1-4 player characters, and not show space outside of the edge of the playable area.
-Immediately, for every single member of the group, the first major challenge of this project reared it's head: the skateboard engine.
+However, immediately, for every single member of the group, the first major challenge of this project reared it's head: the skateboard engine.